-The City of Salinas has plans to improve East Boronda Road between Dartmouth Way and Independence Boulevard, including the installation of roundabouts at major intersections, Capital Improvement Project Number 9510.
+The City of Salinas has plans to widen and improve East Boronda Road between Dartmouth Way and Independence Boulevard, including the installation of roundabouts at major intersections, Capital Improvement Project Number 9510.
 On May 16, 2017, the City Council approved the roundabout concept along East Boronda Road at the following intersections: McKinnon Street, El Dorado Drive, Natividad Road, Independence Boulevard, and Hemingway Drive.
-The project will improve East Boronda Road, converting the existing street into a four-lane roadway with landscaped median, and bike lanes.
-The existing bridge over Gabilan Creek (near Independence Boulevard) will also be improved to accommodate the four-lane roadway with bike lanes and sidewalks.
+The project will widen East Boronda Road into a four-lane roadway with landscaped median, and bike lanes.
+The existing bridge over Gabilan Creek (near Independence Boulevard) will also be widened to accommodate the four-lane roadway with bike lanes and sidewalks.

-City staff has worked closely across departments to provide coordination between West Area Specific Plan and the Boronda Road Congestion Relief Project.
+City staff has worked closely across departments to provide coordination between West Area and Central Area Specific Plans and the Boronda Road Congestion Relief Project.
 The Boronda Road Congestion Relief Project has been designed with consideration to accommodate the anticipated traffic volumes forecasted from the future growth area and to ensure sufficient right of way is reserved.
-Additionally, the West Area Specific Plan DEIR and TIA have incorporated the adopted plans of the Boronda Road Congestion Relief Project.
+Additionally, the Central Area Specific Plan DEIR and TIA have incorporated the adopted plans of the Boronda Road Congestion Relief Project.
 There has been an extensive and iterative process to ensure consistency between the projects.